Set to Lead: MBA Alum Named JMB CEO

-When Russell Walters began pursuing his MBA degree in 2015, he wanted a seat in the C-suite and wanted the business knowledge and credentials to get there.
+When Russell Walters began pursuing his MBA degree in 2015, he wanted a seat in the C-suite.
+He just needed the business knowledge and credentials to get there.
+Russell Walters, MBA Online graduate, CEO of JMB Co

 This month, J.M.
 Burguieres Co., Ltd., (JMB) announced its Board of Directors has chosen Walters as the company’s new president and CEO.

-“In my new role, I am responsible for leading the 145-year-old family-owned land-holding company in growth and financial success in the business lines of ecological offsets, agriculture, and minerals,” Walters says.
+“In my new role, I lead the 145-year-old family-owned land-holding company in growth and financial success.
+Specifically, in the business lines of ecological offsets, agriculture, and minerals,” Walters says.

-“This will consist of building on a solid business foundation, created by my predecessors, to increase earnings and growth of the JMB family of companies by seeking out new business opportunities, overseeing all aspects of corporate dealings, and evaluating the progress and resources necessary to achieve that success."
+“This will involve building on a foundation created by my predecessors.
+The goal is to grow JMB companies by seeking business ventures, corporate dealings, and tracking the progress to achieve that goal."

-To achieve his goals as an executive, Walters is leveraging more than a decade of management experience, ecological expertise, and deep knowledge gained through the MBA degree program online through UL Lafayette.
+Walters is leveraging over a decade of management and ecological experience with knowledge gained through the MBA degree program online.

 Ecology to Business

-In 1993, Walters graduated with a bachelor’s degree in wetland ecology from Nicholls State University, where he played guard for the Colonels football team for four seasons.
+In 1993, Walters graduated with a bachelor’s degree in wetland ecology from Nicholls State University.
+There he played guard for the Colonels football team for four seasons.

 “I worked for the United States Geological Survey (USGS) right out of college and got into the natural resource business line,” he says.
 “It led to land management and other ventures throughout the course of my career.
 That’s the basis for what I do.”

-After seven years at USGS, Walters was a project manager for Fenstermaker, multi-disciplinary consulting firm, for five years and a manager for regulatory and ecological services and vice president during a six-year stint at John Chance Land Surveys.
+After seven years at USGS, Walters became a project manager.
+Five years later, he was a manager for regulatory and ecological services, and vice president during a six-year stint at John Chance Land Surveys.
 Walters joined JMB Companies in August 2011.

-When Walters enrolled at UL Lafayette in August 2015, he was in the on-campus MBA program, taking classes at night for a few prerequisites he needed as a non-business undergraduate.
+Walters enrolled in UL Lafayette's online MBA program in August 2015.
+He was taking night classes for prerequisites he needed as a non-business undergraduate.
 But attending in person proved to be a logistical challenge.

 “It was great but difficult because of the demands of my job and family life,” he says.
 “The director of the MBA program, Mr. Viguerie, reached out to me in my second semester to tell me about the new Online Program.
 It almost sounded too good to be true but seemed to be a good fit, so I switched.”

-The flexibility Walters gained by pursuing his degree online served him well personally and professionally.
+The flexibility Walters gained by pursuing his degree online served him well in other areas, too.

-“My favorite part of the MBA online at UL was the flexibility that it gave me with the other commitments I had in my life,” Walters says.
-“I was concerned that I would miss the opportunity to interact with other students.
+“My favorite part of the MBA online was the room it gave me to handle the other commitments in my life,” Walters says.
+“I was concerned I would miss the chance to interact with other students.
 That was not the case.
-The courses are designed well to have lots of collaboration.”
+The courses are designed to have lots of teamwork.”

 Connecting, Growing Online